EricZinda/docsproto/devhowto/devhowtoMRS.md

 ...
 ~~~

-... and the `HCONS` section tells you the constraints on valid ways to fit the predications together to resolve it into a well-formed tree which represents a single meaning:
+... and the `HCONS` section lists the constraints on putting the predications together to create a well-formed tree which represents a single meaning:

 ~~~
 ...